 And here’s what it looked like as they put it together:

-The site-specific piece is open to the public from May 9-18, 2015, and will be recycled as a part of the project.
+The site-specific piece was open to the public from May 9-18, 2015, and was recycled as a part of the project.

 Related DIY: The Potato Arch.